 All faculty members are responsible for promoting academic integrity by managing their classes, assignments and examinations so as to reduce temptation and opportunity for plagiarism and cheating.
-Faculty are required to clearly define the expectations and procedures for academic work, either as part of the individual
+Faculty are required to clearly define the expectations and procedures for academic work, either as part of the individual assignment or in the syllabus or other document that presents course-work guidelines.
+These include, for example, overall classroom assessment procedures; examination protocols; and guidelines for citing sources in written work, and for collaborating and/or receiving outside assistance with homework and other assignments.

 Each faculty member is expected to abide by the principles and procedures established in Bentley's Academic Integrity System.

 A faculty member who believes an academic integrity violation has occurred must file an Academic Integrity Incident Report.
 Staff members who become aware of a possible violation must notify the director of academic integrity.
 No sanction can be imposed on a student without a report first being filed with the director.